manospavlidakis/manospavlidakis.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

- Hi, my name is Manos Pavlidakis, and I am a Ph.D. candidate at the Computer Science Department (CSD) of the University of Crete (UoC), Greece.
+ Hi, my name is Manos Pavlidakis and I am a software engineer with a Ph.D. in Computer Science and Engineering from the University of Crete, Greece.
+My doctoral research on the "Transparent Spatial Sharing of Multiple and Heterogeneous Accelerators" provided extensive hands-on experience in various accelerator programing models and runtimes, including OpenCL, CUDA, and ROCm.
+Additionally, I am well-versed in popular machine learning frameworks such as PyTorch, Caffe, and TensorFlow, showcasing a comprehensive skill set at the forefront of technology.
 {style="text-align: justify;"}